waytohost/Configuration/Complete GitHub & Jenkins Deployment Guide.md

 2. Select the **SSH** tab.
 3. Copy the SSH URL (e.g. `git@github.com:username/repo-name.git`).

-> Save this URL — you’ll use it for Jenkins pipelines and manual cloning.
+> Save this URL — you'll use it for Jenkins pipelines and manual cloning.

 ---